 The first let out a high pitched wale, grabbing at her ruined face, stumbling backward, coming far too close to the leaping flames.
 Within moments she was engulfed in fire, thrashing on the floor, screaming as she burnt.

-The Sister lunged forward, arms extended towards Mireska, steel shimmering inches from her face, and stuck fast, rooted in a writhing mass of glowing pink brambles rising from the dark glyph.
+The Sister lunged forward, arms extended towards Mireska, steel shimmering inches from her face, and stuck fast, rooted in a writhing mass of glowing pink brambles rising from the dark rune.

-Rikki appeared, insubstantial in the preternatural haze, coalescing suddenly at her back and driving his knife between her shoulder blades, severing her spine.
+Rikki appeared, insubstantial in the preternatural haze, coalescing suddenly at the Sister’s back and driving his knife between her shoulder blades, severing her spine.
 He shimmered and blinked, vanishing once more.

-The shape exploded.
+The light exploded.
 Energy ripped through the corridor, throwing everyone down, forcing the fire to curl away in a breaking wave.
-The collapsing spell imploded, sucking all the air from the room, killing the closest fires instantly, leaving only a crackling hiss beneath the falling ash.
+The collapsing spell imploded, sucking all the air from the room, killing the closest flames instantly, leaving only a crackling hiss beneath the falling ash.
 The sudden silence was punctured by a wild cry as Debbi smashed into another Sister coming at Mireska from behind.